MandoPY/Check-Luck-Stats/README.md

 YOUR MUST ADD YOUR WALLET AT LINE 144 BEFORE RUNNING IT

-Install libraries if dont have with 'pip install'
+Install libraries with 'pip install'

 - pip install requests
 - pip install time